haka-security/haka/doc/ref/packet.rst

     :module:

     Object that represents a raw data packet.
 I.e a blob of binary data coming from the capture module.
-    Nothing is know of its content.
+    Nothing is known about its content.

     .. haka:function:: packet(size = 0) -> pkt